m4chi/Atsumori_research/README.md

 # Atsumori 2025
 This repository contains data, statistics and visualizations used in the publication "Playing with Animal Crossing: New Horizons in the Japanese, Korean and Chinese YouTube Space", published in  Handbook of Japanese Games (2025).
+For an annotated version of the figures, tables and networks, please visit the [GitHub Pages site of this project](https://m4chi.github.io/Atsumori_research/).
 The data is used in my ongoing research project on videogame spatialization, and may be updated and extended over time.
 For stable versions used in my research, please refer to the Zenodo upload specified in the respective research output.
 This research was funded by the JSPS in the context of the project “Exploratory Research on Play and Communities on Video Streaming Platforms” (22K18155).
 # Meta